 Fundamentally, to raise money with a SAFE is by design simple and short.
 It saves you the trouble of negotiating and agreeing on the amount of equity financing.
 Oftentimes, this is quite a difficult proponent to agree upon between the investor and the company at an early stage of the business.

-Generally, you have four options for how the SAFE will convert into preference shares when an equity financing happens:
+You have four options for how the SAFE will convert into preference shares when an equity financing happens:

 Price per preference share offer at the equity financing;